Metrics Beginner

 What is average order value (AOV)?

 Average order value (AOV) is the average revenue generated per completed transaction.
-It's calculated as: AOV = Total Revenue ÷ Number of Orders.
+Formula: AOV = Total Revenue ÷ Number of Orders.
 If a store generates €50,000 in revenue from 1,000 orders, the AOV is €50.
-AOV is one of three core levers of e-commerce revenue (alongside traffic and conversion rate) — doubling any one of them doubles revenue, all else being equal.
+AOV is one of three core levers of e-commerce revenue (alongside traffic and conversion rate) — increasing any one of them by 20% increases total revenue by 20%, all else being equal.
+The Shopify 2024 industry report found average e-commerce AOV globally is approximately €85–€120 depending on category.

 How do I increase average order value?